 However, all gimmicks aside, Gatlinburg and Pigeon Forge, Tennessee still sit at the doorstep of Great Smoky Mountains National Park – the most visited national park in the United States and one of the most beautiful.
 And for an outdoor lover (like myself) that opens up a whole ‘nother world of opportunities.

 Don’t let the flashing lights of the mini golf courses or the outrageously over-the-top storefronts of the wax museums and Ripley’s Believe It or Nots turn you off to this area.
-If you’re looking for what to do in Gatlinburg and Pigeon Forge that isn’t as cheesy as the snack table at a Super Bowl party, Hotels.com and I have partnered up to bring you a list of great places to start.
+If you’re looking for what to do in Gatlinburg and Pigeon Forge that isn’t as cheesy as the snack table at a Super Bowl party, start with this list.
 But first, you’ll need somewhere to stay.

 Where to stay in Gatlinburg & Pigeon Forge

 When looking for a great place to stay in the Gatlinburg/Pigeon Forge area, definitely consider a cabin.
 You can avoid the tourist traps of downtown Gatlinburg and Pigeon Forge entirely by posting up at a cabin in the woods.
 You’ll get peace and quiet, amazing views, black bears on your back porch, and you can make your own damn pancakes in your own cabin kitchen.

 But don’t let the word ‘cabin’ fool you – these Smoky Mountain cabins are anything but rustic.
 They’re modern and clean with all the amenities.
 They’re accessible, affordable, and, if this is a selling point for you, totally instagrammable!
 To understand why Smoky Mountain cabins are so popular, you must check out the photos in the links below!